Call +44 20 3662 6586 or +44 7900 882371

 Thermal movement

 Most domestic properties are affected by solar and other temperature loadings.
 Different materials have different coefficients of thermal expansion.
 This means that over a range of temperatures, these materials expand and contract at different linear rates.
-If you place a steel element such as a lintel within a wall, the materials may be heated by solar action and will expand and contract at different rates, hence the materials need an expansion joint to make sure that they don’t interfere with each other.
-In such cases where poor design and execution has occurred, this can lead to cracking.
-This is also the case with many wall and ceiling boarded finishes that are poorly detailed or installed and often do not consider the thermal movement of different elements.
+If you place a steel element, such as a lintel within a wall, the materials may be heated by solar action and will expand and contract at different rates, hence the materials need an expansion joint to make sure that they don’t interfere with each other.
+In such cases where poor design and execution have occurred, this can lead to cracking.
+This is also the case with many wall and ceiling-boarded finishes that are poorly detailed or installed and often do not consider the thermal movement of different elements.

 Lateral movement